imnaifu/old-page/static/data/articles/system/process_thread.md

-## Process & Thread (进程和线程)
-- Process is like the abstraction of CPU
+# Process is like the abstraction of CPU
     - so that as a programmer, we don't need to know the detail of CPU
     - it's a instance of program including Program Counter(PC), Register and current value of variable
     - 3 status of porcess